pvasek/kudu-wiki/WebJobs-API.md

     POST /api/jobs/triggered/{job name}/run

+** To run with arguments use the arguments parameters that will be added to the script when invoked **

+    POST /api/jobs/triggered/{job name}/run?arguments={arguments}

 Note: if the site has multiple instances, the job will run on one of them arbitrarily.
 This is the same behavior as regular requests sent to the site.

 ### List all triggered job runs history ###